SadhikaRana/FluxRoll/README.md

 Third-party assets remain subject to their respective licenses and attribution requirements.

 All original gameplay logic, scene configuration, UI implementation, level setup, and project-specific code are part of this project unless otherwise stated.

+---

+## License

+This project is currently provided for **educational and demonstration purposes**.

+The source code and original project content remain subject to the rights of the project author unless a separate license is provided.

+Third-party assets included in the project remain subject to their respective licenses.

+For reuse, redistribution, or modification of third-party assets, refer to their original license terms.